tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 ![](das_signal_translation.jpeg "Zoom Acceleration Signals ")

-Observing the signal above we can see that there are 3 strokes (3 peaks), considering that the loss of acceleration is maximum at the exact moment before the paddle enters the water, we can say that the phase in the water starts at this point and lasts until first negative peak, entering areal phase.
+Observing the signal above, we can see that there are 3 strokes (3 peaks), considering that the loss of acceleration is maximum at the exact moment before the paddle enters the water, we can say that the phase in the water starts at this point and lasts until the first negative peak entering areal phase.

-The entry lasts until the maximum acceleration point, then entering the pull phase which lasts until the acceleration is negative, entering the exit face.
+The entry lasts until the maximum acceleration point, then entering the pull phase, which lasts until the acceleration is negative, entering the exit phase.

 ![](stroke.jpeg "Stroke acceleration profile")

 So, now we have to calculate de indicators for each stroke phase.
 The indicators are calculated based on angular position and acceleration signals and are:

 * Speed Variation
 * Mean Pitch